mvogelgesang/flownarios/README.md

 export default scenarios;
 ```

-#### Create the Flow Files
+### Creating Flow Files

+`npm run createFlows`

 Creates the flow xml files based on the `flowTemplate.xml` file and data from `flownarioData.js`.

-`npm run createFlows`
+A seven character hash is created using the values from each input.
+This is done so the experiment can be run by different users and flow `8u6zp8` will be the same across machines.

+If necessary, running `npm run eraseFlows` will delete the local copies of flows.

+### Creating Managed Package

 ### Creating the Managed Package

-Creates the initial package and returns an `0Ho` id (`0HoHs000000blgwKAA`)
+Creates the initial package and returns an `0Ho` id

 `sf package create -n flownarios -v pboDevHub -d "A collection of flow scenarios, flownarios, meant for testing outcomes between package version deployments." -r force-app/main/default -t Managed`

-Creates the first package version and returns a `04t` id (`04tHs000000Bs2GIAS`, install url: https://login.salesforce.com/packaging/installPackage.apexp?p0=04tHs000000Bs2GIAS)
+Creates the first package version and returns a `04t` id.

 `sf package version create -v pboDevHub -k password123 -w 10 --code-coverage -p {0Ho}`

-Promotes the package from Beta to Released
+Promotes the package from Beta to Released.
+This is v1.

 `sf package version promote -p {04t}`

-### Creating and Working in Subscriber Org
+### Creating and Deploying to Subscriber Org

 Create a subscriber org and set your target-org to the subscriber org